ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ### How block size affects file share performance
 {: #fs-profiles-block-size}

-IOPS are based on either a 16 KB (for the 3 GB/ IOPS and 5 GB/IOPS tiers) or 256 KB block size (for the 10 GB/IOPS tier) with a 50-50 read/write random workload.
+IOPS are based on either a 16 KB for all profiles, with a 50-50 read/write random workload.
 Each 16 KB of data read/written counts as one read/write operation; a single write of less than 16 KB counts as a single write operation.

-Baseline throughput is determined by the amount of IOPS multiplied by the 16 KB or 256 KB block size.
+Baseline throughput is determined by the amount of IOPS multiplied by the 16 KB block size.
 The higher the IOPS you specify, the higher the throughput.
 Maximum throughput is 1024 Mbps.

 The block size that you choose for I/O from your application directly impacts storage performance.
 If the block size is smaller than the block size used by the profile to calculate the share’s bandwidth limit, the IOPS limit is reached before the throughput limit.
 Conversely, if the block size is larger, the throughput limit is reached before the IOPS limit.